 Preliminary cost estimation for the DSSD and DSSD+MAPS configurations of the Vertex Detector is presented in Tab.
-4.5 (without FEE at the moment).
-The total cost of the detecting elements in both cases is about 9.4 M\$.
+4.5 The total cost of the detecting elements in both cases is about 9.4 M\$.
+As for the FFE, very rough estimation for both variants gives 6.5 and 7 M\$, respectively.